 Support Strategies Stakeholder interviews with fair housing organizations revealed barriers to access to information, public meetings, and policies among protected populations.
 Strategies including publications, advertisements, websites, city meeting agendas, and live translation at meetings.
 Emphasis on outreach to Hispanic/ Refugee and Hispanic/Latino people were of concern due to Limited English Proficiency and materials not available in native languages.
-Latino and refugee populations Disabled people, particularly those who are blind or visually impaired and those who are deaf or hard of hearing are limited in information access.
-Posted materials in multi-family units may not be accessible to people in wheelchairs due to placement.
-Next Steps Measures of Success Other Factors/Externalities Officer Factors/ Externamiles
+Latino and refugee populations.
+Disabled people, particularly those who are blind or visually impaired deaf or hard of hearing, are limited in information access. • Census data shows 39,250 Spanish speaking residents and 52,950 non-English speakers in the four cities. • Title VI LEP obligations require translation of vital documents for regions with eligible populations of 1,000 or more.
+(1) (2) (3) Next Steps Measures of Success Other Factors/Externalities